MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/configure-customer-invoices.md

 A **pro forma invoice** is an invoice that is prepared as an estimate of the actual invoice amounts before the invoice is posted.
 You can print a pro forma invoice either for a customer invoice for a sales order or for a free text invoice.

 ## Using sales order customer invoice data entities
-You can use data entities to import and export sales order customer invoice information.
-There are different entities for the sales invoice header and the sales invoice line information.
+You can use data entities to import and export information about a customer invoice for a sales order.
+There are different entities for the information on the sales invoice header and the sales invoice lines.

-The following entities are available for sales invoice header information:
+The following entities are available for the information on the sales invoice header:

 - **Sales invoice journal header** entity (SalesInvoiceJournalHeaderEntity)
 - **Sales invoice headers V2** entity (SalesInvoiceHeaderV2Entity)

-**Sales invoice journal header** entity is recommended for the most performant sales header import and export experience.
-The **Sales invoice journal header** entity does not contain the **Sales tax amount** (INVOICEHEADERTAXAMOUNT) column, which represents the sales tax value on the sales invoice header.
-If your business scenario requires the header sales tax amount value, use the **Sales invoice headers V2** entity to import and export the sales invoice header information.
+We recommend that you use the **Sales invoice journal header** entity, because it provides a more performant experience for sales header import and export.
+This entity doesn't contain the **Sales tax amount** (INVOICEHEADERTAXAMOUNT) column, which represents the sales tax value on the sales invoice header.
+If your business scenario requires that information, use the **Sales invoice headers V2** entity to import and export the sales invoice header information.

-The following entities are available for sales invoice line information:
+The following entities are available for the information on sales invoice lines:

 - **Customer invoice lines** entity (BusinessDocumentSalesInvoiceLineItemEntity)
 - **Sales invoice lines V3** entity (SalesInvoiceLineV3Entity)

-When determining which line entity to use for exports, consider whether a full or incremental push will be used, as well as the data composition.
-The **Sales invoice lines V3** entity supports more complex scenarios, for instance mapping to the inventory fields.
-This entity supports full push export scenarios.
-The **Customer invoice lines** entity is recommended for incremental pushes.
-This data entity contains a much simpler data composition than the **Sales invoice lines V3** and is preferred, particularly if inventory field integration is not required.
-Due to the differences in the mapping support between the line entities, the **Customer invoice lines** entity will typically perform faster than the **Sales invoice lines V3** entity.
+When you're determining which line entity to use for exports, consider whether a full push or an incremental push will be used.
+Additionally, consider the data composition.
+The **Sales invoice lines V3** entity supports more complex scenarios (for example, mapping to the inventory fields).
+It also supports full-push export scenarios.
+For incremental pushes, we recommend that you use the **Customer invoice lines** entity.
+This entity contains a much simpler data composition than the **Sales invoice lines V3** entity and is preferred, especially if inventory field integration isn't required.
+Because of differences in the mapping support between the line entities, the **Customer invoice lines** entity typically has faster performance than the **Sales invoice lines V3** entity.

 ## Post and print individual customer invoices that are based on sales orders
 Use this process to create an invoice that is based on a sales order.
 You might do this if you decide to invoice the customer before you deliver the goods or services.